Vampurica/DZMS-DayZMissionSystem/README.md

 A Logic and Usability Rewrite of the DayZChernarus Mission System.

-Current Version is RC v1.1
+Current Version is v1.1 Final.

 If you are interested in helping, please contact me on OpenDayz.net.